djaus2/TRIGGERcmdRPi/README.md

 - On PC: The agent should auto start.
 - On the RPi:in a command shell run ```triggercmdagent``` and enter the token when prompted.
+  - Note trstart.sh and tr.sh commands as below

 # Files